Why are you so distant at work?28 May 2019 | Category: Blog

 Tell it in the first person

 Bert was one of the participants of the in-company storytelling training.
-On the 2nd afternoon he had found a story to convey his message.
+During the 2nd afternoon he had found a story to convey his message.
 It was a great story, but it could be better.
 I gave him two tips to make the story more powerful.
 ‘Don’t talk about what people are doing in the ward, but tell it in the I-form.
 Take us to your department and show us what happened. ‘ He made a good attempt, but found it difficult.
 He was not used to this.

 Bert has heard this before.
 For him it is always about the facts and the content, he admitted.
-With a small smile he said, ‘That’s what even my son says: you’re always so rational, Dad.’
+With a small smile he said, ‘That’s what my son even says: you’re always so rational, Dad.’
 He understood my advice and got to work with it.

 Then came the closing afternoon of the training.
 Everyone would tell his / her story in front of the group.
 In the end it was Bert’s turn.
 His story had gotten better, now contained doubt and a slight sense of shock.
 He’s on the right track, but he’s not there yet.